bgp/stayrtr/README.md

   * Convergence
     * Do both my RP instances see the same objects eventually?
     * Are objects first visible in the JSON `difference` (e.g. 1706) seconds ago visible in RTR?

+When the objects are not converging, the `diff.json` endpoint may help while investigating the issues.

 ### Data sources